SteveBWalton/sport-of-life/README.md

 # Sport of Life
-Little test python program to work on the console under both Linux and Windows.
+Little test Python program to work on the console under both Linux and Windows.

 ## Keys